LearnWeb3DAO/Local-Testing-Hardhat/README.md

 You should see a basic react page with a logo and a link at `localhost:3000`.
 When you have verified that this is the case, kill the app.

-Next, we'll want to install some dependencies with `npm install --save-dev ethers web3 web3-react`.
+Next, we'll want to install some dependencies with `npm install --save-dev --legacy-peer-deps ethers web3 web3-react`.

 Once you have done that, create a file named `.env` and put the following into it: